This topic provides an overview of how the rate of FTB is calculated, and the income tests that may be applied. The topic discusses the following:

 Each time an annual rate is converted to a daily rate, the new daily rate is always rounded to the nearest cent (for example rounding amounts ending in 0.5 cents upwards to the next whole cent).
 If the daily rate before rounding is above nil and below half a cent, round up to one cent.

-Act reference: FAAct section 58(3) Daily rate of family tax benefit
+Act reference: FAAct section 58(3) Daily rate of FTB

-The rate of FTB Part A for an individual is subject to an income test, except where the applicant/recipient or their partner:
+The rate of FTB Part A for an individual is subject to an income test, except where the individual or their partner:

 SS Guide 3.1.12 Employment Income Nil Rate Period

-Eligibility for FTB is based on the ATI of the recipient, and their partner if they have one, for the period being claimed.
-If the recipient's marital status changes during the period of the claim, the income assessment must also change for the relevant period.
+Eligibility for FTB is based on the ATI of the individual, and their partner if they have one, for the period being claimed.
+If the individual's marital status changes during the period of the claim, the income assessment must also change for the relevant period.

 Example 1: Suzanne lodges a lump sum claim for FTB for a previous income year.
 From July to September, Suzanne was partnered.
 From October to April she was a single parent, and from May to June she had a new partner.
 Her daily rate of FTB is calculated taking into account 3 different ATI assessments - the joint income with her ex-partner from July to September, her sole income from October to April, and the joint income with her new partner from May to June.